Huawei says time is ripe to thrive in new digital future

 He added that Net5.5G provides end-to-end technological innovations to better adapt to different service scenarios.
 He said Huawei will continue to work with global industry partners to explore the development direction of Net5.5G and promote the vigorous development of Net5.5G.

-Huawei also held the Striding Towards the Intelligent World Session at Global Analyst Summit 2023.
+Huawei also held the Striding Towards the Intelligent World Session at the Global Analyst Summit 2023.

 Peng Song, Huawei’s President of ICT Strategy & Marketing, delivered the keynote speech titled Striding Towards the Intelligent World Through Continuous Innovation.